Coupures

 You are at coupures

-A coupure is a break in a flood defence a dyke is an important passage between the city and the port.
-There are four passages: two electric roller doors, a revolving door, and a sliding door.
-In case of emergency, we can close these doors.
-This is always done in collaboration with the water authority en Aa's water authority .
+A coupure is a gap in a flood defence, such as a dyke, that serves as an important passage between the city and the port.
+There are four passages: two electric roll-up doors, a swing door, and a sliding door.
+In an emergency, we can close these doors.
+This always happens in cooperation with the Hunze en Aa's water authority.

-Our floodgates are extremely important for protecting the land against outside water.
-Between October and April, there is often a risk of storms and high water levels.
-When the water level rises above +3 meters NAP, the floodgates close.
-The highest water level we have ever measured is 4.83 meters above NAP.
-When this happens, we close the gates to prevent water from entering.
-The higher the water, the better the gates close due to the pressure of the water.
-If water does leak in, it is collected in the sewer system.
-In this way, we also keep dyke eye on our 750-meter-long dyke .
+Our coupures are extremely important to protecting the land from outside water.
+Between October and April, there is often a risk of storms and high water.
+When the water level rises to more than +3 metres above sea level, the coupures close.
+The highest water level we have ever recorded is 4.83 metres above sea level.
+At that point, we close the gates to prevent water from entering.
+The higher the water, the better the gates seal due to water pressure.
+If water does leak in, it is collected in the sewage system.
+This also allows us to keep an eye on our 750-metre-long dyke.

-We close thedyke gaps in Delfzijl at high tide, when a water level of 3 meters above NAP is expected.
-This happens most often during the storm season from October to April.
+We close the dyke passages in Delfzijl during high water, when water levels are expected to reach 3 metres above sea level.
+This happens most often during the storm season, from October to April.

-Safety jackets, flashing lights, and road closures are the first signs that it's time.
-During the preparations, diversion signs are put up and traffic lights are adjusted to divert traffic.
-You can see how the closure of the dyke gaps proceeds in the video...
+Safety vests, flashing lights, and road closures are the first signs that it’s about the happen.
+During preparations, diversion signs are put up and traffic lights are adjusted to redirect traffic.
+You can see how the closure of the coupures proceeds in the video…

 Location